datagrok-ai/mol-track/api_design.md

 ## Register Virtual Compounds ##

 Virtual compound registration will typically be done in bulk, by a cheminformatician or registrar.
 These registrations will be contain the structure, synonyms, and possibly properties.
 Properties and synonym_types will need to be defined ahead of time.
-The inputs will be a collection of compound records that will be presented in a CSV-style format, an SDfile format or a parquet file .
+The inputs will be a collection of compound records that will be presented in a CSV-style format, an SDfile format or a parquet file.
 A single registration will be a array with a single record.

-Registrations could executed synchronously or asynchronously.
+Registrations could be executed synchronously or asynchronously.
 In general, registration should be performed asynchronously to accommmodate multiple scenarios where processing would be require a lot of time, including molecules with complex ring structure or a collection that contains many entries.

 *For the MVP, we have decided to go with*:

    1. *Synchronous registration.*
    2. *csv as the only input format with the structure encoded as either smiles or molfile (V2000 or V3000) format.*
    3. *csv as the only output format.*
-   4. *Entire request will fail if any entry fails.*
+   4. *Two failure-handling strategies are possible: (a) Reject all – the entire request fails if any entry is invalid; (b) Reject row – invalid entries are skipped, while valid ones are processed.
+By default, the system uses the Reject all strategy.*

 - `POST /compounds` - synchronous registration endpoint for CSV input
   - Input